Michael K. Nagata

-Michael K. Nagata is a retired U.S. Army lieutenant general.
+Michael K. Nagata is a retired United States Army lieutenant general.

 Early career

-Nagata was commissioned as a Second lieutenant in 1982 and served as an infantry platoon leader with the 1st Battalion, 9th Infantry Division in South Korea.
-He graduated from the Special Forces Qualification Course in 1984 and commanded a ODA detachment of the 2nd Battalion, 1st Special Forces Group where he gained a "reputation for coolness under pressure, and for a wry sense of humor."
+Nagata was commissioned as a second lieutenant in 1982 and served as an infantry platoon leader with the 1st Battalion, 9th Infantry Regiment, 2d Infantry Division in South Korea.
+He graduated from the Special Forces Qualification Course in 1984 and commanded an Operational Detachment Alpha of the 2nd Battalion, 1st Special Forces Group, where he gained a "reputation for coolness under pressure, and for a wry sense of humor."

-In the decision that shaped his career, Nagata volunteered and was selected for the Intelligence Support Activity in 1990, nicknamed "The Activity", an ultra-secret unit conducting signal and human intelligence gathering for special mission units of Joint Special Operations Command.
+Nagata volunteered and was selected for the Intelligence Support Activity in 1990, nicknamed "The Activity", an ultra-secret unit conducting signal and human intelligence gathering for special mission units of Joint Special Operations Command.
 Nagata spent 15 years in the unit, serving as troop commander until 1994, and operations officer from 1997 to 1999.
-He would later serve as squadron commander from 2000-2002 and later unit commander as a Colonel from 2005 to 2008.
+He would later serve as squadron commander from 2000 to 2002 and later unit commander as a colonel from 2005 to 2008.

-In 1993 while deployed on his first tour with The Activity in Somalia, Nagata was "the CIA chief of station’s right-hand man" according to Jerry Boykin (former commander of Delta Force) in Somalia, "functioning as the liaison between the chief of station in Mogadishu and Task Force Ranger, the Joint Special Operations Command (JSOC) task force given the mission to hunt down the warlord Mohamed Farrah Aidid."
+In 1993, while deployed on his first tour with The Activity in Somalia, Nagata was "the CIA chief of station’s right-hand man" according to Jerry Boykin (former commander of Delta Force) in Somalia, "functioning as the liaison between the chief of station in Mogadishu and Task Force Ranger, the Joint Special Operations Command (JSOC) task force given the mission to hunt down the warlord Mohamed Farrah Aidid."